 - Trust Symbols.
 We’ve already mentioned this a couple of times, but here we go again: your ecommerce website needs trust symbols.
 Consumers like to see security seals, privacy guarantees, 3rd party logos, etc. Check out our detailed article about trust symbols here.

 - Excellent Security.
-It should go without saying, but a SSL secured checkout process is absolutely vital.
-In many cases, enabling SSL sitewide is beneficial to sales.
+It should go without saying, but an SSL secured checkout process is absolutely vital.
+In many cases, enabling SSL sitewide is beneficial to sales and more and more important to search engine ranking, too.

 - A Great Return Policy.
 Consumers who have had a problem returning something they’ve purchased online are often deeply concerned about return hassles.
 For this reason, it’s a good idea to make sure your return policy is simple, easy to understand, and fair.